Sumukha-Udupa/Synthesis-of-Dynamic-Masks-for-Information-Theoretic-Opacity-in-Stochastic-Systems/README.md

 ## Adaptation

-- The code may be adapted for any other

-- If any code modification needs to be done for their respective work, the Gridworld environment may be modified in the corresponding scripts:
+- If any code modification needs to be done for any other work, the Gridworld environment may be modified in the corresponding scripts:

   - `Examples/pharmaceutical_example_multi_init_states_no_masking.py`
   - `Examples/pharmaceutical_example_with_multiple_init_states_final_state_masking.py`